We Are Lady Parts: Punk, Poignancy, and Pure Joy

 Found Family, Punk Rock, and So Much More

-At its core, We Are Lady Parts is about found family and sisterhood.
-It’s about queerness in all its complexity, the layers of being Muslim combined with an array of other identities, and the beauty of women just being unapologetically themselves.
-Manzoor weaves these themes seamlessly, sprinkling in romance, biting humor, and one-liners so good they could be tattooed: Ain’t no one gonna honor kill my sister but me has a permanent spot on my Spotify playlist.
-And while the story of found family anchors the show, it’s the music that truly ignites its spirit.
+We Are Lady Parts may be about an all-female Muslim punk band, but at its core, it’s about found family and sisterhood.
+It explores female agency, queerness in all its complexity, and the layers of being Muslim combined with other intersecting identities.
+Manzoor captures the beauty of women just being themselves, sprinkling in romance, biting humor, and one-liners so good they could be tattooed: Ain’t no one gonna honor kill my sister but me” has a permanent spot on my Spotify playlist.

 The Music: A Soundtrack for Rebellion